What is a Brow Lift?

 Endoscopic Lift:

 This type of brow lift requires three to five small incisions that are made across the forehead, at the hairline.
-Shorter incisions mean a shorter recovery time and less scarring.
+Shorter incisions mean a shorter recovery time and less scarring but there may be less brow elevation and the effect of this type of lift may not last for as long of a time.

 Before